mclintprojects/blog/src/til/method_lookup.md

 **classes, modules**
 - `m_tbl` (Method Table) - A hashtable containing all the class or module's instance methods.
-- `super` - A pointer to the class or module's superclass (_direct ancestor_). `Object` is always at the end of the `super` ancestor chain. _FYI, you can lookup the ancestors of a class by calling the `ancestors` method on that class._
+- `super` - A pointer to the class or module's superclass (_direct ancestor_). _You can lookup the ancestors of an object by calling the `ancestors` method on that object._

 ### How method lookup works